Skip to main content

 A January 1971 Oakland Tribune photo inside the Saxon model showing a kitchen and woman standing over the dining table.

-From a January 1971 Oakland Tribune photo—Sunset Homes kitchens were always the star of the show, with a walls of windows in the Saxon model looking out onto the patio.
+January 1971 Oakland Tribune newspaper clipping—Sunset Homes kitchens were always the star of the show, with a walls of windows in the Saxon model looking out onto the patio.

 Vintage floor plan of the Ivanhoe Villas Plan 1000 model—featuring two bedrooms and one bathroom.

-Floor plan of the compact and efficient Plan 1000.
+1979 newspaper clipping showing the floor plan of the Plan 1000.

 • 1970: $18,950 - $22,950